yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal.md

 The portal deployment comprises three main components:
 - The portal application itself
-- The portal's database, which stores metadata related to the portal, such as API products, plans, developers, applications, and more
+- The portal's main database that stores metadata related to the portal, such as API products, plans, developers, applications, and more
-- The assets storage, which stores CMS assets like images, themes, and OpenAPI specification files
+- The asset storage, which stores CMS assets such as images, themes, and OpenAPI specification files.
+The assets could reside in the portal's main database or separately in an S3 bucket or filesystem volume.

 Optionally, there could be three additional components:
 - **3rd party identity provider.** To [enable oAuth2.0 for your API Products]({{< ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md" >}}), you'll need to utilize an OpenID-compliant third-party identity provider.